secmon-as-code/alertchain/README.md

 Overall, AlertChain provides a flexible and powerful framework for handling structured event data and determining appropriate actions based on user-defined policies.

+### Test

+AlertChain is an advanced tool that not only allows you to detect alerts through Alert Policies but also enables you to intentionally execute actions using Action Policies.
+For more information on how to test these features, please refer to the [Test](./docs/test.md) documentation.

 ## Usage

 To install AlertChain, run the following command: